STRAW BALE WALLS

 - Vapour permeable – Straw and clay-lime plaster allow excess moisture to escape, avoiding problems associated with trapped moisture.

 - Quiet – STC 55 – Bales sandwiched by two layers of 1″ plaster score an impressive recording studio grade of sound-proofing.

 ‘Hay is for horses, and straw is for houses.”

-Straw is often confused for hay, but they are very different, and we get a little defensive about it.
+Straw is often confused for hay, but they are different plants with different uses .

-Hay is food: it’s a mix of dried plants that horses and cows eat.
+Hay is food: it’s a mix of dried grasses that horses and cows eat.
 It’s not suitable for building.
 Straw is bedding, mulch, or insulation.
-It is the leftover stalk after the grain is harvested and holds no nutritional value.
+It is the leftover stalk after the cereal grain is harvested.
+It holds no nutritional value.